The Ark (TV series): Production

-The premise is very similar to the 1970s series The Starlost, in which a multi-generational starship called Earthship Ark was launched to allow the passengers to escape a dying Earth.
-More than 100 years into the voyage, an unexplained accident occurs, and the ship goes into emergency mode.
-The survivors have to figure out how to safely pilot the starship.

-The Ark went straight-to-series in late January 2022 with a 12-episode order from Syfy.
+The Ark received a straight-to-series order in late January 2022 with a 12-episode order from Syfy.
 Principal photography began at PFI Studios in Belgrade, Serbia in March of that year.
 Dean Devlin and Jonathan Glassner serve as showrunners and producers.

 In March 2022, it was announced that the regular cast of the series had been set, with Christie Burke starring as Lt.
 Sharon Garnet, along with Richard Fleeshman, Reece Ritchie, Stacey Read, and newcomer Ryan Adams.
 In April 2022, it was announced that Lisa Brenner would be a recurring guest star, playing Commander Susan Ingram, with Christina Wolfe, Shalini Peiris, Miles Barrow, Pavle Jerinić, and Tiana Upcheva also recurring.

 On April 12, 2023, Syfy renewed the series for a second season.
-On March 5, 2025, Syfy renewed the series for a third season, which is set to release in 2026.
+On March 5, 2025, Syfy renewed the series for a third season.

-Broadcast and release
+Release

-The series trailer was released in December 2022.
-It premiered on Syfy on February 1, 2023, with episodes to be streamed the next day on Peacock.
-A second season premiered on July 17, 2024.
+The first trailer was released in December 2022.
+The series premiered on Syfy on February 1, 2023, with episodes released the next day on Peacock.

+The second season premiered on July 17, 2024.
+The third season premiered on July 29, 2026.